Yu38324/COMPX234-A3/README.md

 ---
 `5.6`
 Error handling client.
 Maybe because it can't find the key, so it will throw an exception.
+Error: value %d -> %s
+and add some e.message to the error.
+I have searched how to run clients in the same time online.
+And created run_clients.bat
+Add counters to code.

+---
+`5.7`

+Add limit to client.
+I tested the code, but it the numTuple hasn't been changed.